omkarcloud/google-maps-scraper/README.md

 2. Ensure you maintain a stable Internet connection, as switching connections will cause currently running tasks to fail.

+### ❓ On macOS, Google Chrome is not opening when I run the app.
+What should I do?

+This is a known macOS-specific issue.
+We expect to resolve it by December 2026.
+As a workaround, **close this app** and Chrome will open normally.

 ### ❓ There is a feature in another app that I need, and this product doesn't have it.